dmbarbour/glas/docs/GlasNamespaces.md

 * To model hierarchical composition, add a prefix to everything (e.g. via 'tl' of empty prefix) then provide missing dependencies via rename or delegation.
 This is object capability secure, i.e. the hierarchical component cannot access anything that is not provided to it.
 * To treat mixins as functions, we can define the mixin against abstract 'components' such as 'arg' and 'result', then apply a translation map the mixin to its context.
 We might translate the empty prefix to a fresh scratch space to lock down what a mixin can touch.

-## Unambiguous Definitions and Multiple Inheritance
+## Resolving Ambiguous Definitions

-To detect accidental name collisions in context of moves, renames, and multiple inheritance, we'll treat it as an ambiguity error when a name is assigned two or more different definitions.
-To override, the prior definition must first be explicitly moved or removed.
-To shadow a word, the prior definition must be renamed.
+The namespace model maintains a set of definitions for each name.
+The set type hides redundancy and order of definitions, which simplifies declarative reasoning and refactoring.

-However, it is unambiguous if the same definition is assigned to a name many times.
-And we can leverage redundant expression as a lightweight verification of interfaces, i.e. that multiple components sharing an interface have the same expectations based on matching documentation or type annotations.
+In most cases, these sets should be singletons: we'll favor moves and renames to override or shadow definitions instead of extending the set.
+However, based on program semantics or ad-hoc reflection, we might use a larger set to express tables, multimethods, constraints, or defaults.
+Meanwhile, the empty set is useful to declare a name without defining it.

-*Note:* I think it's best if the programming language explicitly represents user expectations, i.e. whether we are introducing, overriding, or shadowing a definition.
+Where we expect a single definition, having more than one definition is an ambiguity error.
+To resolve ambiguity errors, users can remove and replace a problematic definition, or more precisely use import and export controls to avoid introducing.

 ## Computation

-I think that basic application of link, move, and remove is obvious enough.
-Unification of definitions
+Aside from 'load', which is left to the final program semantics, the most complicated computations involve composing link or move or translation operations, and translation of move or link.
+The only required operations are translation of move or link, but the others can be useful for performance.

 ### Simplifying Move, Link, and Translate Maps

 We can eliminate redundant rewrites.
 For example, if we have a rewrite `fa => ba` then we don't need another rewrite `fad => bad`.

 We can potentially recognize and eliminate redundant rewrites as a map is constructed, i.e. when adding a rule we can first check whether it's redundant with the next shortest prefix, then we can check and eliminate any redundant longer prefixes.
 That said, ignoring simplification is unlikely to significantly hurt performance.